-Each media file can be briefly edited within WordPress before publishing.
+Each media file you can edit briefly within WordPress before publishing.
 Change the size, crop it, select placement and even add a link to it.

-Moreover, if you are adding a featured image, all you need to do is to click on the Featured Image on the left, select the picture and click Set featured image it.
+Moreover, if you are adding a featured image, all you need to do is to click on the Featured Image on the left, select the picture and click set featured image.
 You are done adding pictures!